Celebrities may temper Twitter comments after 2011 blunders

 Experts say Kutcher's Twitter mistake and his decision to alter the way he uses the site could serve as a lesson to others.
 "Because after all, he is a master of the form," Thompson said.

-The controversy surrounding Kahne shows that not only a celebrity's tweet but also the response to other online commentators can generate trouble.
+The recent controversy surrounding Kasey Kahne shows that not only a celebrity's tweet, but also the response to other online commentators can generate trouble.

 He originally posted a comment about encountering a mother breast-feeding at a supermarket.
 "Took second look because I was obviously seeing things.
 I wasn't!" he wrote.

 But Kahne faced just as much heat for a crude comment directed at a woman online who criticized his view on public breast-feeding.
-He later apologized for both messages.
+The racer later apologized for both messages.

 In a less inflammatory Twitter misfire, Charlie Sheen in December revealed his phone number, in an apparent attempt to send it privately to teen singer Justin Bieber.